-If the clock source is an oscillator, the clock to the device is held off until OST times out (indicating a stable oscillator).
+If the clock source is an oscillator, the clock to the device will be held off until OST times out (indicating a stable oscillator).
 If PLL is used, the system clock is held off until LOCK = 1 (indicating that the PLL is stable).
-Either way, TPOR, TLOCK and TPWRT delays are applied.
+In either case, TPOR, TLOCK and TPWRT delays are applied.

-If EC, FRC, LPRC or EXTRC oscillators are used, then a delay of TPOR (~ 10 μ s) is applied.
+If EC, FRC, LPRC or ERC oscillators are used, then a delay of TPOR ($\sim 10~\mu s$) is applied.
 This is the smallest delay possible on wake-up from Sleep.

-Moreover, if LP oscillator was active during Sleep, and LP is the oscillator used on wake-up, then the start-up delay will be equal to TPOR.
+Moreover, if LP oscillator was active during Sleep and LP is the oscillator used on wake-up, then the start-up delay will be equal to TPOR.
 PWRT delay and OST timer delay are not applied.
 In order to have the smallest possible start-up delay when waking up from Sleep, one of these faster wake-up options should be selected before entering Sleep.

 Any interrupt that is individually enabled (using the corresponding IE bit) and meets the prevailing priority level will be able to wake-up the processor.
 The processor will process the interrupt and branch to the ISR.
-The Sleep status bit in RCON register is set upon wake-up.
+The Sleep Status bit in the RCON register is set upon wake-up.